-On the gradual death of online anonymity and the delightful weirdness of affirmative memes.
+On the gradual death of online anonymity

 I've tried writing this dispatch three times.
 My first attempt was in early April, after I came across a Times' opinion piece declaring that we could be different people after the pandemic, that our personalities are ever-changing like sand dunes.
 Since then, I've started associating sand dunes with personalities, imagining how my post-pandemic self could resemble the monstrous sandworms in the still-to-be-released movie Dune: feral, yonic creatures that, according to one Reddit user, attack all rhythmic vibrations on pure instinct.
 No thoughts, just (deadly) vibes.

 I'm attracted to this vicious formlessness; I envision it as a blissful reprieve from thinking, existing, and performing for the internet, which has become a part-time job of sorts.
 I find myself wishing to opt out of this Great Online Game, as tech writer Packy McCormick described it, when the vibrancy of the physical world demands my whole attention.
 But logging off for a day or a week does little to change the Game’s optics: Billions of people continue to play whether they realize it or not — with purpose, hope, optimism, delusion, or dread.
 The gamification of the online world, according to McCormick’s telling, is a net benefit for society.
 Fortunes can be made through rogue investments, hard work, luck, or a combination of the three.
 People can find success.
 They just need to start playing the Game.